EU regulator considers clearing smallpox shot for monkeypox

 The EU said in a statement that member countries with the most cases were being prioritized for deliveries; Portugal, Germany and Belgium will be the next countries to receive doses.

-Outside of Africa, Britain has the most monkeypox cases, with more than 900.
 To date, there have been more than 1,500 monkeypox cases in Africa, with at least 66 deaths.
 No deaths beyond Africa have been detected.

 Samuel Petrequin in Brussels contributed to this report.